GeorgetownMcCourt/riskybehavior/README.md

 ## Usage

-First, the dataset is recorded from categorical variables into dummy variables.
+First, the dataset is recoded from categorical variables into dummy variables.
 The survey asks students how many times they have engaged in a risky behaviors in the past 30 days.
 For example, the variable, cig_30, examines how many days a student has smoked a cigarette in the past 30 days.
 Respondents had the option to choose 0 days, 1 or 2 days, 3 to 5 days, 6 to 9 days, 10 to 19 days, 20 to 29 days or All 30 days.
 In this example, recode cig_30 as a binary variable, in that respondents who have never smoked a cigarette, would be coded as a 0, while who respondents have smoked a cigarette at least once, would be coded as a 1.

 In addition, our dependent variable, skl_gra, which examines the grades of students, is also recoded.
 The variable is recoded on a scale from 1-5, in which a 5 corresponds to “mostly A’s”, while a 1 corresponds to “mostly E’s/F’s.”